 If you underwent surgery, and your doctor did something wrong, you might be entitled to compensation.
 Not every surgery accomplishes its goal, but that does not automatically mean there is negligence.
 In order for a case to be malpractice, the doctor must have done something below the standard of care.
 Some injuries and complications are within the normal parameters of how the procedure works, but others are unacceptable.

 A typical example of a surgical error is when the doctor slips and cuts an artery, tendon, or nerve that they were not supposed to cut.
 This may take extra surgeries to repair and could require intensive rehabilitation.
 Our Springdale medical malpractice lawyers can help if you were injured by any of these medical errors.

 Arkansas Medical Malpractice Attorney

 These are only some of the forms medical malpractice can take.
-Ken Kieklak, Attorney at Law, might be able to help you seek compensation if you have been harmed by any form of medical malpractice or negligence.
-If you think you might have been harmed by medical malpractice in Arkansas, contact a lawyer as soon as possible.
+Fayetteville AR personal injury lawyer Ken Kieklak, Attorney at Law, might be able to help you seek compensation if you have been harmed by any form of medical malpractice or negligence.
+If you think you might have been harmed by medical malpractice in Arkansas, contact an Arkansas medical malpractice lawyer as soon as possible.
 Because medical malpractice cases need to be filed within a strict two-year statute of limitations, it is important to file your case as soon as you can.
-Call (479) 251-7767 today for a free consultation on your case.
+Call (479) 316-0438 today for a free consultation on your case.